Democrat Melanie Stansbury wins US House race in New Mexico | Times Leader

 By SUSAN MONTOYA BRYAN and MORGAN LEE

-Stanbury prevailed Tuesday in a four-way race after campaigning in support of major initiatives of the Biden administration.
+Stansbury prevailed in an open, four-way race to fill a vacant seat previously held by Interior Secretary Deb Haaland.
+The 42-year-old state legislator outpaced her Republican rival by more than 30,000 votes, garnering roughly six of every 10 votes as ballots were tallied into the night.

-Stansbury closely aligned her message to voters with proposed and enacted Democratic legislation on pandemic relief, infrastructure spending and interventions to slow climate change.
+Stansbury closely tethered her bid for Congress to proposed and enacted Democratic legislation on pandemic relief, infrastructure spending and interventions to slow climate change.
 Her victory shores up the Democratic majority in Congress ahead of 2022 midterm elections.

-“Our leadership in the House and Senate is working really hard to make sure that we can actually pass something this year so that we can bring money home for critical infrastructure,” Stanbury said during the final hours of voting.
-“And this is especially important for New Mexico because it includes funding for things like broadband and clean energy.”
+She strode on stage in Albuquerque with both arms raised high, in celebration of her win.
+Thanking supporters and volunteers, she said the grit and determination that fueled her campaign was learned from her own mother, who worked in a denim factory and later as a crane operator.

+“When the moment demands it, when our families and our communities demand it, when our country demands it, we step up and find the solutions for communities and we figure it out,” Stansbury said.
+“And that is exactly what we did in this campaign and that is why I am standing before you tonight.”

 The district’s voters have heavily favored Democratic candidates in recent years, shunning former President Donald Trump with a gap of 23 percentage points in 2020 and reelecting Haaland with a margin of 16 percentage points as voter participation reached an all-time high.